 (5) Customer notification.
 Each utility must provide a summary of its annual renewable portfolio standard report to its customers by bill insert or other suitable method.
 This summary must be provided within ninety days of final action by the commission on the report.

 (6) Final compliance report.
+Within two years following submission of its annual renewable portfolio standard report, a utility must submit, in the same docket, a final renewable portfolio standard compliance report.

+(a) The report must list:

+(i) The certificates that it retired in WREGIS for the target year; and

+(ii) The use of certificates, whether for annual target compliance, a voluntary renewable energy program as provided for in RCW 19.29A.090, or owned by the customer.

-Within two years following submission of its annual renewable portfolio standard report, a utility must submit, in the same docket, a final renewable portfolio standard compliance report that lists the certificates that it retired in WREGIS for the target year.
-If a utility does not meet its annual target described in WAC 480-109-200, the commission will determine the amount in megawatt-hours by which the utility was deficient.
+(b) If a utility does not meet its annual target described in WAC 480-109-200, the commission will determine the amount in megawatt-hours by which the utility was deficient.

 [Statutory Authority: RCW 80.01.040, 80.04.160, and 19.285.080.
 WSR 15-07-043 (Docket UE-131723, General Order R-578), § 480-109-210, filed 3/12/15, effective 4/12/15.]